Highlights for New Users

 Paste History

 Whenever text is copied or pasted in iTerm2 it is added to the paste history.
 You can access paste history with cmd-shift-H. It can be filtered by typing a subsequence, and the filter can be cleared by pressing backspace.
-You can choose to have your paste history saved to disk by turning that option on under Preferences > General > Save copy/paste history to disk.
+You can choose to have your paste history saved to disk by turning that option on under Settings > General > Save copy/paste history to disk.

 Instant Replay

 Sometimes interactive programs will overwrite something of interest on the screen (for example, top(1) does this all the time).
 Normally, this would be lost forever.
 With Instant Replay, you can step back in time to see exactly what was on your screen at some point in the recent past.
 To enable, press cmd-opt-B. Once you are in instant replay mode, you can use the left and right arrow keys to navigate back and forward through time.
 Esc exits instant replay mode.
-By default, each session uses up to 4MB to save its instant replay history, and this can be adjusted under Preferences > General > Instant Replay uses __ MB per session.
+By default, each session uses up to 4MB to save its instant replay history, and this can be adjusted under Settings > General > Instant Replay uses __ MB per session.

 Another benefit of Instant Replay is that it shows you the exact time that something appeared on your screen down to the second.
 This is useful when trying to figure out when an error occurred, for example.